Las Mujeres Ya No Lloran World Tour: Venue records

+7 August 2025: Valley Children’s Stadium; First musician to ever hold a concert at the stadium.

 Impact

 Economy, commerce and local business

 In January 2025, LATAM Airlines Group's Brazilian branding announced an additional flight on 12 February of the same year, from Confins Airport to Guarulhos Airport ahead of Shakira's concert the following day, to accommodate the increase in passenger demand.
 That same month, their Colombian branding added eight additional flights to Barranquilla, from Bogotá and Medellín, to meet the demand for Shakira’s concert and the carnival in her hometown.
 In a press release, Brazilian travel agency Decolar reported a 67% increase in demand for flights to Rio de Janeiro and a 24% increase in demand for flights to São Paulo during the period of the singer's shows in those cities in relation to the same periods in 2024.

 In Mexico, the tour also set a historic precedent by boosting tourism and generating millions in economic revenue across the three major cities of the country.
 According to data from Ticketmaster, between 30% and 40% of attendees at Shakira’s concerts in Mexico travel from another state in the country to one of the three cities hosting the shows, as well as international travelers from the United States, El Salvador, Colombia, and Peru.
 In Monterrey, the hotel demand was increased by 66%.
 In Guadalajara, the two shows led to double hotel occupancy, with approximately 40,000 rooms booked per night.
 This generated around 80 million pesos (about $4 million) in direct hotel revenue and contributed an estimated 900 million pesos (around $44.4 million) in total tourism revenue.
 The seven sold-out shows at Estadio GNP Seguros are projected to have an economic impact of 5.5 billion pesos (around $275 million), according to the CDMX Secretariat of Tourism, as reported by Billboard Español.

 Barranquilla's local government estimated that Shakira's shows generated Col$66.8 billion in "economic movement", of which Col$18 billion were "irrigated" by a chain of transactions of local businesses in the city.
 The Oxford Economics study took into account the subsequent purchases of products and services derived from tourism activities such as hotels, gastronomy, transportation, commerce and services.
 According to Forbes Colombia, the singer's shows in the country generated an economic impact of approximately Col$206 billion ($US49,6 million).

 According to Billboard, the first seven sold out shows in Mexico City generated around 20,000 jobs in logistics, security, transportation, and production, benefiting workers across various sectors such as hospitality, restaurants, and airlines, as well as street vendors and small businesses near the venues.
 In July 2025, Shakira pledged to donate a portion of the proceeds from her 5 July concert in San Antonio to Hill Country disaster relief fund following the floods in Central Texas.

+In May 2026, following her performance at Todo Mundo no Rio in Copacabana, Rio de Janeiro, Rolling Stone reported that an estimated million in tourism revenue had been generated.